Indiana Dunes State Park

-Indiana Dunes State Park is an Indiana State Park located in Porter County, Indiana, United States, 47 mi east of Chicago.
+Indiana Dunes State Park is an Indiana state park located in Porter County, Indiana, United States, 47 mi east of Chicago.
 The park is bounded by Lake Michigan to the northwest and is surrounded by as well as within the authorized boundaries of Indiana Dunes National Park, a unit of the National Park Service; the NPS owns the water from the ordinary high water mark to 300 ft offshore.
 The 1530 acre Dunes Nature Preserve makes up the bulk of eastern part of the park, and includes most of the park's hiking trails and dune landscape.
 This was one of the first places Richard Lieber considered when establishing the Indiana State Park system.
 Like all Indiana state parks, there is a fee for entrance.
 Indiana Dunes State Park was established in 1925 and designated a National Natural Landmark in 1974.

 Preserving the Indiana Dunes has resulted from the efforts of many citizens and politicians.
 In 2018–2019, Indiana Dunes was the most-visited Indiana state park, with more than 1.3 million visitors.

 Geology

 The beaches were formed by winds coming off Lake Michigan, which drop sand when the wind hits plants, dunes, and hills.
 As the lake level of Lake Michigan dropped at the end of the Ice Age, the shoreline receded, and new dunes were formed along the lakeshore.
 Vegetation took over the previous dunes, and eventually forests grew on top of them.
-There are "blowouts" along the dunes, where dead stumps were revealed after the wind blew away the sand from on top of them; the most notable such blowout is Big Blowout.
+There are "blowouts" along the dunes, where dead stumps were revealed after the wind blew away the sand from on top of them; the largest such blowout is Big Blowout.